Accessibility Tools

 Email - 619.400.2408

-Gil Cabrera has been an attorney in San Diego for over twenty years, starting his legal career in San Diego right out of law school.
+Board Chair Gil Cabrera has been an attorney in San Diego for over twenty years, starting his legal career in San Diego right out of law school.
 He met his wife, Krista, here in San Diego and they have two daughters.

-Mr. Cabrera has been an engaged member of the San Diego community serving as a wish granter and on the Board of Directors of the Make-A-Wish Foundation of San Diego and ultimately on the Make-A-Wish Foundation of America National Board of Directors.
+Board Chair Cabrera has been an engaged member of the San Diego community serving as a wish granter and on the Board of Directors of the Make-A-Wish Foundation of San Diego and ultimately on the Make-A-Wish Foundation of America National Board of Directors.
 He began his public service in the late 1990s when he co-chaired Chief David Bejarano’s San Diego Police Department Use of Force Task Force, which reviewed the department’s use of force procedures and made one hundred recommendations to improve police interaction with the public.
 In 2005, Mr. Cabrera was appointed to the San Diego Ethics Commission where he served for five years, two as its Chair.
 During his chairmanship, the Commission ushered in the largest overhaul of the City’s lobbying laws increasing transparency of lobbyist activity.
 Between 2013 and 2020, he served on the San Diego Convention Center board of directors, serving as Chair in 2017 and 2018.
 Between 2013-2018, he served on the San Diego LGBT Community Center Board of Directors.
-Since 2017, Mr. Cabrera has served on the Alliance for Hope International Board of Directors.
+Since 2017, Board Chair Cabrera has served on the Alliance for Hope International Board of Directors.
 Since 2018, he has served on the Sharp Healthcare Board of Directors, currently serving as its Chair.

-Mr. Cabrera started practicing at Luce, Forward, Hamilton & Scripps LLP - one of the then oldest law firms in the City.
+Board Chair Cabrera started practicing at Luce, Forward, Hamilton & Scripps LLP - one of the then oldest law firms in the City.
 From Luce Forward, he was recruited to Cooley Godward, one of the top law firms in the country.
 At Cooley Godward, he specialized in securities litigation and complex business litigation.
 Since 2007, he has run his own law firm, The Cabrera Firm.
-Presently, Mr. Cabrera specializes in business and employment litigation and serves as general outside counsel to a number of local and regional businesses.
+Presently, Board Chair Cabrera specializes in business and employment litigation and serves as general outside counsel to a number of local and regional businesses.
 He has been named one of the top attorneys in San Diego since 2012 by the San Diego Daily Transcript, San Diego Business Journal and Super Lawyers.

 The Mayor of San Diego appointed Chair Cabrera to the Board for a term ending on January 31, 2024.

-Mary Casillas Salas, Vice Chair | Appointed by South County Cities Mayors
+Whitney Benzian | Appointed by South County Mayors

 Email - 619.400.2408